A five-digit number that the BBSM software generates for access to the Internet.

-The internal adapter communicates with the local area network; that is, the internal network.
+The internal adapter communicates with the local area network (the internal network).

 The network that the end user connects to.
-The internal network consists of a collection of network elements, end-user computers, and the BBSM internal interface.
-See external network.
+The internal network consists of a collection of network devices, end-user computers, and the BBSM internal interface.

 Internet Protocol address.
 The 32-bit (IPv4) address of a network interface on a computer.
 A computer with multiple network interfaces typically has a different address for each interface.